 Open & Notorious

-“Open and Notorious” means that it has to be obvious to anyone that someone is squatting on the property.
+“Open and Notorious” means that it must be obvious to anyone that someone is squatting on the property.
 Even a landowner who makes a reasonable effort to investigate should be able to tell that the squatter is there.
 They must not be attempting to hide that they are living there.

 The trespasser must be the only one possessing the land.
 They cannot share occupation with other tenants, the landlord, or even other squatters.

 The squatter must reside on the land for the entire 20 years required by the state of Idaho.
 They cannot leave for months or years and come back, and then claim that time as part of their “continuous” possession claim.
-There is also no way to reduce this time.
+There is no way to reduce this time.
 In Idaho, they must have lived there continuously for 20 years no matter what.

 Color of Title